top of page

 2. Post-operative recovery

-Studies suggest that regular Reiki sessions can bring about lasting positive changes in both physical and emotional well-being, making it a valuable addition to any healthcare routine.
+Some studies and client experiences suggest that regular Reiki sessions may support ongoing improvements in both physical and emotional well-being, making it a helpful complement to your overall care.

 The Structure of a Reiki Session

-A typical Reiki session takes place in a calm and quiet room that is designed to help you relax.
-You will lie down fully dressed on a massage table, which is usually covered with a light blanket for added comfort.
-To create a soothing atmosphere, some practitioners may incorporate:
+A Reiki session takes place in a calm, quiet space designed to help your body relax and settle.
+You’ll lie down fully dressed on a massage table, which is usually covered with a light blanket for added comfort.

 • Soft background music